Estimating Willingness to Pay for Continued Use of Plastic Grocery Bags and Willingness to Accept for Switching Completely to Reusable Bags

 Master of Science (MS)

 Dunn, Jarod, "Estimating Willingness to Pay for Continued Use of Plastic Grocery Bags and Willingness to Accept for Switching Completely to Reusable Bags" (2012).
 All Graduate Theses and Dissertations.
-Paper 1282.
+1282.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .

 This work made publicly available electronically on July 30, 2012.